jina-ai/docs/chapters/traversal.md

           traversal_path: ['cm']
 ```

 The two drivers will be applied sequentially, so the first one applies `VectorSearchDriver` for the indexer.
 This step helps to get matches for chunks (cm), and add them.
-The matches for the chunks will contain the scores and the id of the document.
-Then, `KVSearchDriver` will be applied at matches of chunks (cm) in order to get the embeddings for `cm` via the id of the analysed document.
+The matches for the chunks will contain the scores and the id of the Document.
+Then, `KVSearchDriver` will be applied at matches of chunks (cm) in order to get the embeddings for `cm` via the id of the analysed Document.